Info-443-Spring-2023/project-2-Vue/README.md

 Indeed, Vue Router employs several important software design patterns to improve its efficiency and maintainability.

-####Front Controller Pattern:
+#### Front Controller Pattern:
 Vue Router acts as a "Front Controller," a design pattern that centralizes all requests and routing rules.
 The router instance in Vue Router serves as this controller, managing the routing rules and processing multiple route requests.
-- Context: Vue Router applies the Front Controller pattern, centralizing all request handling.
+- **Context**: Vue Router applies the Front Controller pattern, centralizing all request handling.
-- Problem: Without a centralized system, handling and processing requests for multiple routes can become scattered, leading to potential inconsistencies and increased complexity.
+- **Problem**: Without a centralized system, handling and processing requests for multiple routes can become scattered, leading to potential inconsistencies and increased complexity.
-- Solution: The router instance in Vue Router acts as a front controller, controlling all routing rules and processing all route requests.
+- **Solution**: The router instance in Vue Router acts as a front controller, controlling all routing rules and processing all route requests.
 It provides a centralized point of control, thereby reducing complexity and increasing predictability.

-####Facade Pattern:
+#### Facade Pattern:
 Vue Router simplifies complex processes like managing browser history or matching routes, presenting a streamlined interface for developers.
 This design pattern, known as the Facade pattern, abstracts complexity, allowing developers to interact with complicated subsystems through a simplified 'facade,' thus enhancing user experience.
-- Context: Vue Router uses the Facade pattern to simplify its API for developers.
+- **Context**: Vue Router uses the Facade pattern to simplify its API for developers.
-- Problem: Managing browser history, handling route matching, and updating components can be complex.
+- **Problem**: Managing browser history, handling route matching, and updating components can be complex.
 Direct interaction with these subsystems can lead to mistakes and unnecessary complexity.
-- Solution: Vue Router provides a simple interface for these complex subsystems.
+- **Solution**: Vue Router provides a simple interface for these complex subsystems.
 It abstracts the underlying complexity, allowing developers to interact with the router's features without understanding all the details of how they work.

+#### Singleton Pattern:
+Vue Router applies the Singleton pattern to ensure there's only one router instance throughout a Vue.js application.
+This approach centralizes the management of routing and prevents any inconsistencies or conflicts that could arise from having multiple router instances, promoting consistency in navigation.
+- **Context**: Vue Router applies the Singleton pattern to the router instance in a Vue.js application.
+- **Problem**: Multiple instances of the router could lead to conflicting states and inconsistencies in the application's navigation.
+- **Solution**: Using the Singleton pattern, Vue Router ensures that there is only one instance of the router throughout the application.
+This prevents potential conflicts and promotes consistency in navigation.

+#### Observer Pattern:
+The Observer pattern is extensively utilized in Vue Router, which enables it to react promptly to changes in the application's state, especially the URL.
+This pattern works by having an object (Subject) maintain a list of its dependents (Observers), alerting them automatically of any state changes.
+This means Vue Router can 'observe' the URL and adjust accordingly whenever it changes, resulting in a reactive and responsive application.
+- **Context**: Vue Router uses the Observer pattern to react to changes in the application's state, specifically the URL.
+- **Problem**: The system needs to update the rendered components whenever the URL changes.
+Manual updates can lead to inefficiencies and errors.
+- **Solution**: With the Observer pattern, Vue Router can 'observe' the URL and react whenever it changes.
+The router instance (as the Observer) maintains a list of its dependents (as Subjects), and it is notified automatically of any state changes, allowing the system to respond dynamically to URL changes.

 ## Architectural Assessment
 - Single Responsibility Principle